mikefieldmay/Notes/Angular - Components and Databinding.md

 - ngAfterContentInit: Called after content (ng-content) has been projected into view
 - ngAfterCintentChecked: Called every time the projected content has changed
 - ngAfterViewInit: Called after the component's view (and child views) has been initialised (after the view is rendered)
-- ngAfterViewChecked: Called everytime the views (and child views) have been initialised
+- ngAfterViewChecked: Called every time the views (and child views) have been initialised
 - ngOnDestroy: Called once the component is about to be destroyed

 Templates cannot be accessed before the view has been initialised.
 It works from AfterViewInit onwards.